-(S/AT) The interrogation videos show that beginning on October 16, 2002, and again on November 14, 2002, and December 4, 2002, (State of the concern about the possible use of drugs to induce him to cooperate with the interrogators.
-The most detailed discussion of truth serum occurred on November 14, 2002, after (State of the collinear to take a polygraph examination.
-The interrogation video recording depicts that following the polygraph declination, (State of the interrogator had a discussion of other techniques which could be used to verify (State of the interrogator) statements.
+(S/AT) The interrogation videos show that beginning on October 16, 2002, and again on November 14, 2002, and December 4, 2002, beginning on October 16, 2002, and again on November 14, 2002, and December 4, 2002, beginning expressed concern about the possible use of drugs to induce him to cooperate with the interrogators.
+The most detailed discussion of truth serum occurred on November 14, 2002, after (10,10,10) declined to take a polygraph examination.
+The interrogation video recording depicts that following the polygraph declination, (10,10) and the interrogator had a discussion of other techniques which could be used to verify (10,10) statements.
 Among the techniques described by the interrogator was the use of a "truth serum."
-However, at the end of the discussion the interrogator clearly stated to (State of the collinear) that, "There is no such thing as a 'truth serum'."
+However, at the end of the discussion the interrogator clearly stated to (10,10) that, "There is no such thing as a 'truth serum'."